-Our team has been involved in some exciting projects recently and has been able to apply insight from other industries into the development of solar products.
+Our team has been involved in some exciting projects recently and has been able to apply insight from other industries into the development of solar modules.
 Specific project work has included small-scale solar-powered electronics, as well as larger infrastructure / industrial products.

-Solar projects present a lot of interesting engineering challenges.
+Design and Development of solar projects present a lot of interesting engineering challenges.
 They are typically outdoor products and must be rugged enough to survive outside without losing any of their functionality.
 This includes just day-to-day wear and tear from being out in the elements as well as storms, rain, and UV exposure.

-At the consumer level, solar product development aesthetics is probably one of the biggest factors when it comes to design.
+At the consumer level, solar product development aesthetics is probably one of the biggest factors when it comes to engineered solar products.
 It may be fine for a solar farm out in the middle of nowhere to look like…well, a solar farm.
 But when it is a component of a home or if it will be on a public street, the raw industrial look of solar equipment may not be the best call.

 In general, solar is an attractive energy source for these products because conventional grid power is not available or is too costly where the products will be used.
 This ability to produce energy away from the existing grid is part of what makes solar attractive, and with this off-grid presence, there is sometimes a need to keep the devices connected with some type of telemetry output.